Computers, Materials & Continua DOI:10.32604/cmc.2020.013025 | |

 In this subsection, we briefly described the two main security primitives which will be used in the proposed protocol.
 First we overview the basic concepts of bilinear pairing and then we describe the key notions of access structure which are used in attribute based encryption [22,23].

-Bilinear: For all images and images, we have images
+Bilinear: For all and , we have

-Non-degenerate: The generator images needs to satisfy images
+Non-degenerate: The generator needs to satisfy

-In the proposed scheme, a set of attributes act as a separate entity while a given access structure images specifies the policy within the attributes.
+In the proposed scheme, a set of attributes act as a separate entity while a given access structure specifies the policy within the attributes.
 Note that we mainly make use of monotonic access structures and simply labelled them as access structure in this work.

 The proposed secure protocol is designed within four main phases.
 In the first phase, a function is executed by the AA servers to generate the system public parameters and the master secret key.
 In the second phase, the AA servers also generate the secret keys based on a set of attributes S. The third main phase is executed by the PHR owner device which could be an IoT device or fixed computer.
 The PHR owner specifies the access tree structure that needs to be satisfied by the PHR user in order to recover the data.
 Finally, the last phase is performed by the PHR user in order to recover the data, note that in this phase, the PHR user can outsource the computing capabilities of the fog nodes to perform the decryption.